awslabs/graphstorm/docs/source/install/env-setup.rst

 Building the GraphStorm images using Docker
 -------------------------------------------

-With Docker installed, and your AWS credentials are set up, you can use the provided scripts in the ``graphstorm/docker`` directory to build the image.
+With Docker installed, and your AWS credentials set up, you can use the provided scripts in the ``graphstorm/docker`` directory to build the image.